redfish64/nomiccoin/README.md

 Not only that, but this ties directly to how much compound interest you receive.
 After all, if you are only enjoying 1/5th of the reward you would with a single UTXO, then you are also only getting 1/5th of the interest due to the compounding.

-See the discussion here http://forum.neucoin.org/t/interesting-tidbits-learned-from-reading-neucoins-source-code/1640 for more info.
+See the discussion here http://forum.nomiccoin.org/t/interesting-tidbits-learned-from-reading-nomiccoins-source-code/1640 for more info.

 <h3>What is the noSplitMaximumCombineFlag?</h3>

-This flag changes the way that neucoin handles rewards, to make minting more efficient.
+This flag changes the way that nomiccoin handles rewards, to make minting more efficient.
 If you enable this flag, you don't need to worry about UTXO's anymore.
 The program will take care of minimizing them for you.

-In the original code, neucoin will automatically split up the coins at the minting address into two UTXO's every time a reward is received.
+In the original code, nomiccoin will automatically split up the coins at the minting address into two UTXO's every time a reward is received.
 This will continue over and over again, until your address ends up with UTXO's that only mint once every 90 days, and at the point, it will stop doing this.
-This code wasn't added by the neucoin team, and was part of the original peercoin code.
+This code wasn't added by the nomiccoin team, and was part of the original peercoin code.
 I'm not sure the reason for this, and it really harms your profits after a long enough period of time, hence I created this flag.

 The other thing this flag does is combine all the UTXO's in your address into a single one at the time you mint.
 So it won't matter if you send neu in several payments to your address, or in one payment all at once.
 Without this flag, it would be more efficient to send them all at once.

-** If any one can shed some more light onto why Peercoin was programmed this way (as Neucoin inherits from Peercoin), please let me know!!! **
+** If any one can shed some more light onto why Peercoin was programmed this way (as Nomiccoin inherits from Peercoin), please let me know!!! **

 <h3>The information at the bottom of the window gets cut off.
 How do I see all the data?</h3>